cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 The Timeline View charts your spec files as they ran relative to each other.
 This is especially helpful when you want to visualize how your tests ran in {% url "parallel" parallelization %}.

-{% img /img/dashboard/specs-timeline-view.jpg "Specs tab with timeline view" %}
+{% imgTag /img/dashboard/specs-timeline-view.jpg "Specs tab with timeline view" %}

 ***Bar Chart View***

 The Bar Chart View charts the lengths of each spec file.
 This view is helpful to determine which spec files or tests are running longer than others.

-{% img /img/dashboard/specs-barchart-view.jpg "Specs tab with bar chart view" %}
+{% imgTag /img/dashboard/specs-barchart-view.jpg "Specs tab with bar chart view" %}

 ***Jump to failed tests***

 If you had any failed tests, you can hover over the spec chart and click on the link to the failed test to go directly to its error message and stack trace.

-{% img /img/dashboard/specs-failures-popup.png "Failures popup on spec hover %}
+{% imgTag /img/dashboard/specs-failures-popup.png "Failures popup on spec hover %}

 ### {% fa fa-code fa-fw %} Standard output